Life Insurance with a Mental Health Diagnosis in Canada

 illustration of professionals protecting mental health under an insurance umbrella,

-A mental health diagnosis does not close the door on protection.
-Insurers assess your diagnosis, treatment plan, and recent stability to understand risk.
-Many Canadians still qualify for traditional life insurance, while others benefit from no medical life insurance options that ask fewer questions and avoid exams.
+Can you qualify for life insurance if you have a mental health diagnosis?
+The good news is yes!
+Having a mental health diagnosis does not close the door on protection; insurers will assess your diagnosis, treatment plan, and recent stability to understand risk.
+You can still qualify for traditional life insurance, while others benefit from no medical life insurance options that ask fewer questions and avoid exams.

 How Mental Health Affects Life Insurance